univang/cpp_stepik_showcase/README.md

 # cpp_stepik_showcase
-This repository is showcasing completed tasks throughout the ["C++ Language Programming"](https://stepik.org/course/7/promo) course (the course content might be translated via Google Tranlsate if needed) on stepik.org.
+This repository is showcasing completed tasks throughout the ["C++ Language Programming"](https://stepik.org/course/7/promo) course on stepik.org.
 The link to my certificate: https://stepik.org/cert/858158.

 In addition to language basics there are given some advanced topics and assignments in the course.
 Some of the assignments are presented in this repository: